Hunting tsessebe in South Africa

 A careful stalk should put the hunter in a favorable position to take a shot from a steady rest.
 This is Africa’s fastest antelope.

 Best time of year to hunt tsessebe in South Africa

-The best time of year to hunt tsessebe in South Africa is the second week of April until the end of October and even to mid-November when the bush has receded most.
+The best time of year to hunt tsessebe in South Africa is:

 We can and do hunt tsessebe from January to December.